adr1anh/adrianhamelink.com/content/authors/admin/_index.md

 highlight_name: false
 ---

 Hi, I'm Adrian!

 I'm currently finishing my Master's degree in computer science at EPFL, with a strong focus on cryptography.

-Alongside my studies, I'm working part-time for [Taurus](https://www.taurushq.com/) as a reasearch intern, under the supervision of Jean-Philippe Aumasson.
+I am currently working on my Master's project with [Aztec Network](https://aztec.network).
+The goal is to find new techniques to improve efficiency of the Plonk proof system.

-I'm currently researching new ways of integrating modern cryptographic tools in the context of cryptocurrency custody.
+Previously, I worked part-time alongside my studies, for [Taurus](https://www.taurushq.com/) as a research intern, with a strong focus on threshold signature schemes.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}resumé{{< /staticref >}}.

 <!-- Adrian Hamelink is a master's student in computer science at EPFL.
 His research interests include threshold cryptography, multi-party computation and zero-knowledge proof systems.
 Alongside his studies, he is currently working part-time as research intern for [Taurus](https://www.taurushq.com/). -->